ttytm/webview/README.md

 ## Disclaimer

-Until a stable version 1.0 is available, breaking changes occur for a next minor(`0.<minor>.*`) version.
+No more breaking changes are planned, but until a stable version 1.0 is available, breaking changes might occur for a minor(`0.<minor>.*`) version.
 Pin on a version to avoid such potential changes.